Skip to main content

 The hospital will send a discharge notification to the practice advising us of the medications you have been given to come home with (usually 14 days) and any changes to your repeat medication.
 We update your medication record as soon as we receive written information from the hospital clinics/inpatient admissions.

 When you need more medication you can request it with your repeat slip.
-If your repeat slip is not up to date, you can request your new medication by writing it on the bottom of the slip.
+If your repeat slip is not up to date, you can request your new medication by writing it on the bottom of the slip or via AskMyGP using the Repeat Medication custom button.

 Questions about your prescription